 - 7. Measure the distance from the slit pattern to the screen, and record the laser wavelength from Part #1, so that the parameters can be communicated in the Table 3 caption. - 8.
-Open the PASCO Capstone software and choose the Sensor Data template.
-Set the graph to Intensity vs Position. - 9.
+Open the PASCO Capstone software called Interference of Light ps550.cap. - 9.
 Turn the crank on the Diffraction Sensor all the way to the left.
 (Be gentle when it hits the end stop.) - 10.
 Start recording data, and slowly crank the scanner until it reaches the far right.
-Slow down in the regions where the bright spots lie, so that there are several points for each peak. - 11.
+Slowdown in the regions where the bright spots lie, so that there are several points for each peak. - 11.
 Use the software graph tools to measure the position of the several consecutive peaks around the brightest one.
 Once the brightest peak's position is known, subtract it from each position to produce relative positions called y in our formulas.